 RIP: 14-step skin care routine, HELLO: skin care made easy

-You'll notice a trend here...
-In 2023, we're not only cutting out our makeup routine, but our skin care regimen as well.
+Notice a trend here?
+In 2023, we're not just cutting out our makeup routine, but our skincare regimen too.
 Gone are the days of 14-step skincare routines.
 The truth is, we realized we didn't need to use a toner, an essence, two serums, a moisturizer and an oil for the faceAnd neither will you.
 Don't get me wrong, we'll still do it on self-care Sundays, but on a daily basis, we simplify with multitasking, 2-in-1 formulas and our morning routine, and our shine reaps the rewards.

 And tbh, with the current climate and economic crisis (depressing, we know), not only are we reducing waste by opting for a simplified routine, but we don't have the money to throw away on unnecessary steps.
 And look, it's always good to do all these steps if that's what works for you. you, but if you skip certain steps on certain days, at least you stretch your products a little more.

 A four-step morning routine (cleanser, serum, moisturizer, SPF) and a five-step evening routine (double cleansing, toner, serum, moisturizer, face oil) are more than enough.
 Trust us; your skin and your daily routine will thank you.
 Additional zzz's, anyone?

 RIP: Overhairing, HELLO: Hair Health

 @isabelleclarkee Get my products from @_edwardsandco dc: Isabelle15 ? #fyp #slickbun #modelbun # Tutorial #Cheveu #isabelleclarke #xyzbca ?
 STAY ?
 Le Kid LAROI & Justin Bieber